Best Dog Trainers in Phoenix, AZ

 What is Force Free Dog Training?

 Force free training is exactly what it sounds like.
 It means training a dog without the use of force, fear, pain, or intimidation.
-Instead of correcting unwanted behavior, force free trainers focus on reinforcing the behaviors they want to see more of, usually with treats, praise, or play.
+Instead of correcting unwanted behavior and leaving a dog frustrated and confused, force free trainers focus on reinforcing the behaviors they want to see more of, usually with treats, praise, or play.

 The "R+" in R+ training stands for positive reinforcement.
 When a dog does something you like, you reward it.
 That reward makes the behavior more likely to happen again.
+As the rewarded behaviors become habit and meet the needs of the dog, the unwanted behaviors fall away and disappear because they aren't needed anymore.
 It sounds simple because it is, and decades of animal behavior science back it up.

 The trainers on this list work with some of the most complex cases in the Phoenix area, and they do it without ever putting a dog in a situation where fear or pain is part of the equation.